jesskelsall/astarus/mechanics/roleplay/games/gwinthels-potion-tombola.md

 ## Prizes

+It costs 15 gp to buy a ticket to play.
 Every d100 result ending in 0 or 5 wins a prize.

 If the number is listed below, the player wins that prize.
 Otherwise they win a [Potion of Healing](https://www.dndbeyond.com/magic-items/potion-of-healing).